A tale of a time long gone, not even to the nearest of men's remembrance, a

 But it is still a matter of

-wonder about why would they hunt head and what makes the human head so
+wonder about why would they hunt heads and what makes the human head so

 significant that it is being hunted down every time there's new dam